theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 {{< image src="/img/writing/2022-08-25-neovim-ide/vim-pets.jpg" alt="C Editing in Neovim" position="center" style="border-radius: 8px;" >}}

+> It was cute, but I never really used it.
+> Sorry digital Oliver.
+>
+> -- 2023 Theo

 ## File et Search

 ### Gitsigns.nvim

 It displays git diff and blame information, and much more useful Git information within the file.

+> I still use it, and it is the only Git plugin I use!
+> Gitsigns also have fantastic features like hunk preview, diff preview, and Git information variables that power my Statusline Git information.
+>
+> -- 2023 Theo

 ### nvim-treesitter

 Tree sitter is an incremental parsing library.
 Long story short, it provides much more useful syntax highlighting and information about the source code.
 Like LSP, it is a built-in back-end feature of Neovim that needs to be enabled through the official plug-in.

+> Treesitter is still the core part of my configuration, and I use a lot more features including incremental selection.
+>
+> -- 2023 Theo

 ### nvim-ts-rainbow

 Rainbow matches for parentheses that utilize the tree-sitter library.

+> I never really understood what this plugin did.
+> I typically use `%` keybinding to jump between matching parenthesis.
+>
+> -- 2023 Theo

 ### nvim-tree.lua

 Basically NERD Tree but written in Lua.

+> I no longer use any file tree plugin.
+> I use Oil.nvim to manage my files.
+>
+> -- 2023 Theo

 ### Telescope.nvim

 A fuzzy finder within Vim.
 It not only can be used for finding files and text within the file, but also can be used for browsing commands, Git commits, LSP information, and much more.
 It is one of the essential plug-ins for my Neovim setup.

+> It still is one of the essential plug-ins for my Neovim setup.
+>
+> -- 2023 Theo

 ### Telescope-file-browser.nvim